aws-samples/siem-on-amazon-opensearch-service/README.md

 It will probably take about 20 mins to finish deploy Amazon ES.
 Then you will configure Kibana.

 1. To login Amazon ES, move to CloudFormation console, select the stack and "Outputs" in tab menu.
 Then you can see Kibana's username, password and URL.
-1. To import Kibana's configuration such as dashboard, download [saved_objects.zip](https://aes-siem.s3-ap-northeast-1.amazonaws.com/assets/saved_objects.zip).
+1. To import Kibana's configuration such as dashboard, download [saved_objects.zip](https://aes-siem.amazonaws.com/assets/saved_objects.zip).
 Unzip the file.
 1. Go to Kibana console.
 Click "Management" in left side menu, "Saved Objects", "Import" and "Import".
-Select unzip file dashboard_v770.ndjson.
+Select unzip file dashboard.ndjson.
 Then logout once to load the configuration.

 ### 4. Load logs to Amazon ES

-PUT logs to S3 Bucket, **aes-siem-YOU_AWS_ACCOUNT-log**.
+PUT logs to S3 Bucket, **aes-siem-<YOUR_AWS_ACCOUNT>-log**.
 Then the log will be loaded to Amazon ES.
 You can see more [details instructions](docs/configure_aws_service.md) for each logs.

 ## Conguration